AllKind/ipset-bash-completion/README.md

 Empty lines and comments (also after the address) are supported.
 If the variable is unset mac addresses are fetched from arp cache, /etc/ethers and the output of `ip link show`.

+---

+When adding elements to one of the following set types: hash:ip,port hash:ip,port,ip hash:ip,port,net hash:net,port and completion is attempted on the port specification, the list of possible completions may become quite long.
+Especially if no characters are given to match on.
+This behaviour is because of the many different values such a port specification can possibly have.

 Compatibility